getcarina/getcarina.com/_tutorials/030-connect-docker-containers-with-links.md

     ```bash
     $ docker exec --interactive --tty web /bin/bash
     ```

+    Depending on your local configuration you might need to use a workaround from [Error running interactive Docker shell on Windows][/docs/references/troubleshooting-cannot-enable-tty-mode-on-windows/].

 1. Run the following command to view the environment variables created by the Docker link.
     Docker creates variables that describe the link, such as `HELLOAPP_PORT`.